hpc/charliecloud/doc/ch-image.rst

 for a group of :code:`rsync(1)` options.
 This single option is one of:

   :code:`+m`
-    Preserves metadata.
+    Preserves metadata and directory structure.
+Symlinks are skipped *with a warning*.
 Equivalent to all of:

     * :code:`-@=-1`: use nanosecond precision when comparing timestamps.
     * :code:`-A`: preserve ACLs.